polatengin/utah/README.md

 - [ ] Support for async/await patterns

-- [ ] Argument parsing and validation
+- [x] Argument parsing and validation (with default values, types, and help generation)

 - [ ] Job queueing and parallel execution